Jerome Domurat interview

 There was a group next to my office, headed by Sherman Kennedy, who were working on developing the Atari 800 laserdisc kiosk.
 By then everyone had these key cards so you were only allowed in certain areas.
 I would always hear these strange noises coming from their office so one day I asked them what they were working on and they showed me.
 There were a couple Atari 800 computers torn apart and scattered around and they demonstrated how by pressing certain keys you could access different tracks on the disk.
 There was also a big screen rear-projector TV which I thought had lousy picture quality, plus you had to be directly in front of it in order to see it.
 Because of that, their office was usually dark so that it was easier to see the TV.
 Sherman was also working on a vector-based computer.
 He had generated a cube demo on it at one point.

-(LEFT) Howard and Jerome in a February 1984 Electronic Fun article; (RIGHT) Howard and Jerome in the halls of Atari
+(LEFT) Howard Warshaw and Jerome in a February 1984 Electronic Fun article; (RIGHT) Tod Frye (with back to camera), Howard, and Jerome in the halls of Atari

 Q: Former alumni have talked about different ways they dealt with the new security procedures, such has simply punching through the wall to open the door :)

 Jerome Domurat: The whole key card thing really caused people to become more secretive on what they were working on, for fear that their ideas would leak out and someone else would 'scoop' them.
 In a way, it helped create this divisiveness which resulted in all these little